nivindulakshitha/Console-SIS/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Creative Common License.
 Feel free to use and modify it as needed.